koen-47/COLUMBUS/README.md

 ##  Puzzle Generation

 All files relating to puzzle generation can be found under [puzzles](./puzzles).
 The main ones are as follows:
-- [Rule definition](./puzzles/patterns/Rule.py): defines the rule taxonomy and a function to search for rules given a word.
+- [Rule definition](./puzzles/patterns/Rule.py): defines the rule taxonomy and a function to search for rules given a word (see Section 3.1).
-- [Compound graph parser](./puzzles/parsers/CompoundRebusGraphParser.py): parses a compound word into its graph representation.
+- [Compound graph parser](./puzzles/parsers/CompoundRebusGraphParser.py): parses a compound word into its graph representation (see Section 3.2).
-- [Phrase graph parser](./puzzles/parsers/PhraseRebusGraphParser.py): parses an idiom/phrase into its graph representation.
+- [Phrase graph parser](./puzzles/parsers/PhraseRebusGraphParser.py): parses an idiom/phrase into its graph representation (see Section 3.2).
-- [Image generation](./puzzles/RebusImageConverter.py): generates a rebus puzzle from its graph representation.
+- [Image generation](./puzzles/RebusImageConverter.py): generates a rebus puzzle from its graph representation (see Section 3.2).
-- [Distractor generation](./scripts/generate_distractors.py): generates three distractors for each question given the correct answer.
+- [Distractor generation](./scripts/generate_distractors.py): generates three distractors for each question given the correct answer (see Section 3.3).

 ## Results